-Risk balancing reduces the imbalances in benefits utilisation which result from diverse insurance structures.
 SWICA welcomes comprehensive risk balancing because it encourages competition in the area of quality.
-Health insurers should compete on the basis of good service quality, attractive products, and the provision of professional advice and support to insured persons who are the victims of illness or accident.
+Health insurers should compete on the basis of good service quality, attractive products, professional advice, and the provision of assistance to insured persons suffering from the effects of illness or accident.

-Unscrupulous agents repeatedly use aggressive cold-calling methods and false information in an attempt to persuade clients to meet them.
+Unscrupulous agents often use aggressive cold-calling methods and false information to persuade potential customers to meet them.
 Some of these agents make promises about premiums and claim to be working with SWICA.

 - How did you get my/our number?